 Well, in this article we will look at what it means when only the driver side power door lock won work, but the tips in here apply to your car no matter which door isn’t the one locking.

 To understand why only one door may not be locking properly, it is important to understand how your door locks work.
-Both the kind that have the switch tip thing that opens and closes or the type that have the push thing that goes up and down, they both work the same way.
+Both the kind that have the switch tip thing that opens and closes or the type that have the push thing that goes up and down, both work the same way.

 When you press the button on your key fob to lock the door or press the button inside the car to lock the door, it sends a signal to the car to engage or disengage the locks.